artsy/artsy.github.io/_posts/2020-07-15-from-engineering-to-product-management-and-back-again.md

 Grove's _High Output Management_ was especially useful.
 Somewhere along the line I read the phrase "the meeting _is_ the work," and it clicked for me.
 A core output of my job was to communicate with others (more on that later).
 As an engineer, it's counterintuitive.
 The more time you spend in a meeting, the less time you spend writing code.
 Product managers need quiet thinking time too, but a significant portion of the job is working with others.
-It's how the work gets done.
+Meetings are how the work gets done.
 That framing helped me feel more productive.

 Compounding the problem of not knowing what work "felt" like was not really even knowing what my work was.
 Here's a great journal entry from my second or third week as a PM: